DorianDepriester/Elasticipy/docs/source/index.rst

 Features of Elasticipy include:

-- Computation of elasticity tensors in Voigt notation,
+- Computation of elasticity tensors,
 - Analysis of elastic anisotropy and wave propagation,
 - Multidimensional arrays of strain and stress tensors,
 - Rotation of tensors,
 - Integration with crystal symmetry groups,
 - Visualization and tutorials for ease of use,
-- A graphical user interface to plot the spatial dependence of engineering constants
+- A graphical user interface to plot the spatial dependence of engineering constants.

 Elasticipy streamlines the exploration of linear elasticity, making it accessible for applications in materials science, geophysics, and mechanical engineering.